$k$-Transmitter Watchman Routes: Computational Complexity

-For each $s_i\in S$, we can compute the $2$-visibility region of $s_i$ and check whether the given route intersects it.
-That is, $k$-TrWRP($S,P$) is in NP. \end{proof}
+For each $s_i\in S$, we can compute the $2$-visibility region of $s_i$ and check whether the given route intersects it, thus, $k$-TrWRP($S,P$) is in~NP. \end{proof}

-With choosing $s$ to be located on the window of $2VR(v)$ in the above construction and using $S=\mathcal{U}$, we obtain: \begin{corollary} For $S$,$P$ as in Theorem~\ref{np-disc}, $s\in P$, $k$-TrWRP($S,P,s$) does not admit a polynomial-time approximation algorithm with approximation ratio $c\cdot\ln |S|$ even for $k=2$. \end{corollary}
+By choosing $s$ to be located on the window of $\tVR(v)$ in the above construction and using $S=\mathcal{U}$, we obtain: \begin{corollary} For $S$, $P$, and $\alpha$ as in Theorem~\ref{np-disc}, $s\in P$, {\rm $k$-TrWRP($S,P,s$)} does not admit a polynomial-time approximation algorithm with approximation ratio $\alpha\cdot\ln |S|$, for $k\geq2$. \end{corollary}

-We can generalize the construction by replacing the elements of $U$ in Figure~\ref{fig:sc-red} with small almost horizontal spikes that need to be covered by the tour visiting the minimum number of set spikes at the top of the figures.
-We claim the next corollary. \begin{corollary} For a simple polygon $P$ and $s\in P$, $k$-TrWRP($P,s$) does not admit a polynomial-time approximation algorithm with approximation ratio $c\cdot\ln n$, for $k\geq4$. \end{corollary}
+We can generalize the construction by replacing the elements of $U$ in Fig.~\ref{fig:sc-red} with small almost horizontal spikes that need to be covered by the tour visiting the minimum number of set spikes at the top of the figures.
+We claim: \begin{corollary} For a simple polygon $P$ and $s\in P$, {\rm $k$-TrWRP($P,P,s$)} does not admit a polynomial-time approximation algorithm with approximation ratio $\alpha\cdot\ln n$ for a constant $\alpha>0$, for $k\geq4$. \end{corollary}